Originally published: 02 November 2019

-A diagnosis will take account of your previous health history as well as the current symptoms.
+A diagnosis will take account of your previous health history and your current symptoms.
 Your doctor might use an otoscope to check your outer ear and eardrum.
 An otoscope is a handheld device with magnifying lenses.
 Hearing professionals use this to check the health of your ears.
-A special otoscope, known as pneumatic, is capable of emitting a puff of air in the eardrum.
+A special otoscope, known as pneumatic, emits a puff of air in the eardrum.
 How the air reacts in the eardrum can help to diagnose the type of problem in the ear.
 A Tympanometer is another device that hearing professionals may use to evaluate your ear.

-Treatment options will vary depending on where the infection is located.
+Treatment options for ear infections will vary depending on where the infection is located.
 Antibiotics are the most common drugs doctors use to treat infections in the middle and outer ear.
 This treatment should eliminate all ear symptoms.
-Untreated ear infections may put you at the risk of having permanent loss of hearing.
+Untreated ear infections may put you at risk of having permanent hearing loss.
 There is also a risk of the infection spreading to other parts of the head.

-If you’ve noticed changes in your hearing due to an ear infection and are struggling with communication, contact us today.
-We provide comprehensive hearing health services and we’re here to help!
+If you’ve noticed changes in your hearing due to an ear infection and struggle with communication, get in touch with Hearing Group.
+We have nine local hearing aid centers throughout Oklahoma and Kansas that provide comprehensive hearing health services and always put you first.

 Contact your local Hearing Group store and organize your visit.
 Find out how our hearing specialists can help look after your hearing health.